willianjusten/svg-gulp-optimizer/Readme.md

-## SVG Grunt Optimizer
+## SVG Gulp Optimizer

-Some tests to optimize svg using Grunt, svgo, svg2png and grunt-svgstore.
+Some tests to optimize svg using Gulp, svgo, gulp-svgfallback and gulp-svgstore.

 ## Getting Started